 People living in northern Central American countries are enduring violence akin to a war zone.

-Honduras is considered the most dangerous country in the region, with a homicide rate of 38 per 100,000 people.
-Gender-based violence is rampant; one woman is killed every 36 hours.
+Honduras is considered one of the most dangerous countries in Latin America, with homicide rates being among the highest ever recorded in the region.
+Gender-based violence is rampant; one woman is killed every 28 hours.
 With chronic gang violence, extreme weather caused by climate change and the impacts of COVID-19 worsening the crisis, the number of people in need of aid has more than doubled since 2020.

 “More than anything in Honduras, I felt fear,” explains Maria*, a 37-year-old mother of two who was forced to flee with her family after receiving death threats from organized criminal groups.
 “When you don’t give them money, they threaten to kill you.”

-In Haiti, killings and kidnappings are on the rise, with 40% of the capital city Port-au-Prince controlled by criminal groups.
+In Haiti, killings and kidnappings are on the rise, with significant swaths of the capital city Port-au-Prince controlled by criminal groups.
 Gangs also have control over ports and transport routes, blocking the flow of basic goods and hampering humanitarian access to deliver aid.
+Nearly half of Haiti’s population requires humanitarian assistance, including almost 362,000 people who have been internally displaced.
+Food insecurity is expected to worsen across the country, exacerbating conditions for the almost 5 million Haitians who are already experiencing crisis or worse levels of food insecurity.

 After they flee their home, asylum seekers must survive the extremely dangerous journey north, the path fraught with gang violence similar to the areas they are fleeing; gender-based violence targeting women, girls and the LGBTQ+ community; the risk of human trafficking of children, teens and women; and, for Black asylum seekers especially, racism and discrimination.